-*A. K. Wong, PhD (Graduate Chair)—Hawaiian language instruction and culture through Ni‘ihau dialects, curriculum development, native Hawaiian language speaker from Ni‘ihau
+*A. K. Wong, PhD (Graduate Chair)—Hawaiian language instruction and culture through Ni‘ihau language, curriculum development, native Hawaiian language speaker from Ni‘ihau

-*C. Baker, PhD—Hawaiian grammar, construction of Hawaiian identity through language, Hawaiian language theatre, linguistic anthropology
+*C. M. K. Baker, PhD—Hawaiian discourse grammar, syntax, literature, folklore, construction of Hawaiian identity through language, Hawaiian language theatre, linguistic anthropology

 F. E. K. Damas, MA—Hawaiian language instruction focused in comprehensible input, literature, mele, and hula